 Search the audit log for events in Microsoft Teams

-The new Microsoft Teams admin center is here!
-Starting in March 2018, we've been gradually migrating settings to it from both the current Skype for Business admin center and the Microsoft Teams experience in the Microsoft 365 admin center.
-If a setting has been migrated, you'll see a notification and then be directed to the setting's location in the new Microsoft Teams admin center.
-For more information, see Manage Teams during the transition to the new Microsoft Teams admin center.
+The Microsoft Teams admin center is gradually replacing the Skype for Business admin center, and we're migrating Teams settings to it from the Microsoft 365 admin center.
+If a setting has been migrated, you'll see a notification and then be directed to the setting's location in the Teams admin center.
+For more information, see Manage Teams during the transition to the Teams admin center.

 Turn on auditing in Teams

-Audit data is only available from the point at which you turned on Auditing.
+Audit data is only available from the point at which you turned on auditing.

 Retrieve Teams data from the audit log

 - To retrieve audit logs, go to the Security & Compliance Center.
 Under Search, select Audit log search.

 - Use Search to filter by the activities, dates, and users you want to audit.

 - Export your results to Excel for further analysis.